White-bellied sea eagle: Cultural significance

 The white-bellied sea eagle is featured on the $10,000 Singapore note, which was introduced into circulation on 1 February 1980.
 It is the emblem of the Malaysian state of Selangor.
 Malay magnate Loke Wan Tho had a 40 m tower built for the sole purpose of observing a white-bellied sea eagle nest in the palace gardens of Istana Bukit Serene in Johor Bahru.
 Taken in February 1949, the resulting photographs appeared in The Illustrated London News in 1954.
 The bird is the emblem of the Manly-Warringah Sea Eagles rugby league team, chosen at the club's inception in 1947.
 From 2010, a nesting pair of white-bellied sea eagles have had their attempts at raising chicks filmed live on "EagleCam", with footage on display at the nearby Birds Australia Discovery Centre in Sydney Olympic Park, New South Wales.
 After raising one brood, however, their nest collapsed in February 2011.
 The story attracted statewide attention.

 In Thailand, the white-bellied sea eagle is better known as Nok ok (นกออก, /th/).
 Its story is referenced in Jataka tales, a Buddhist fable, which is Thailand's national religion.
 Its name Nok ok became the name of a tambon (subdistrict) in Pak Thong Chai district of Nakhon Ratchasima province, and in Krabi province, there is a large sculpture of this type of eagle located at intersection near Krabi river mouth.
 It is one of the landmarks of Krabi town.
 In 2005, Nok ok was made into an eponymous supernatural horror television drama on Channel 7.
 In the drama, Nok ok is a vampire demon bird that resides in a large eagle statue.
 This drama was very famous and popular along with a theme song, it was very popular.
 Its chorus became a viral catchphrase among Thai people.
-The impact of the drama and theme song made some people to believe that Nok ok is really a devil bird.
+The impact of the drama and theme song made some people believe that Nok ok is really a devil bird.